 Sales Manager

-The Sales Manager is an integral part of the agency’s growth.
-This role is responsible for relaying products and services to accounts, present, and potential.
+The sales manager is an integral part of the agency’s growth.
+This role is responsible for relaying products and services to accounts — present and potential.
 This job role can be brought on to upsell clients on new services but is also responsible for finding compatible client fits for the agency.

 Sales Director

-The Sales Director works closely with and oversees the Sales Manager.
-The Sales Director is responsible for ensuring a new business is brought to the company appropriately and assesses the amount of revenue needed to ensure agency production.
+The sales director works closely with and oversees the sales manager.
+The sales director is responsible for ensuring a new business is brought to the company appropriately and assesses the amount of revenue needed to ensure agency production.

 - Website development and backend support